RYuhMine/Zenith-Z-100-fix/README.md

 - A debugger allows stepping, unassembling, breakpoints, memory/port editing, and virtual disks to be swapped at runtime
 - The emulator runs on a Raspberry Pi

+This emulator fork fixes floppy disk writing for the correct size of 368,640 bytes and track switching between drives A and B, allowing for the correct launching and installation of programs, including Windows 1.AX.